mpvnet-player/mpv.net/README.md

 - when the main windows gets activated and the clipboard content starts with http mpv.net will ask to play the URL, previously this was restricted to YouTube URLs
-- Python script errors didn't show line and column
+- Python script errors show line and column whenever it is supported by IronPython

 ### 3.4 (2019-05-03)